rbisdorff/Digraph3/docSphinx/tutorial.rst

    The *strict outranking* digraph

-The shown strict outranking digraph is apparently *not transitive*: for instance, alternative *a8* outranks alternative *a6* and alternative *a6* outranks *a4*, however *a8* does not outrank *a4* (see :numref:`rankingTutorial`).
+The strict outranking relation  :math:`\succnsim` shown here is apparently *not transitive*: for instance, alternative *a8* outranks alternative *a6* and alternative *a6* outranks *a4*, however *a8* does not outrank *a4* (see :numref:`rankingTutorial`).
 We may compute the transitivity degree of the outranking digraph, i.e. the ratio of the number of outranking arcs over the number of arcs of the transitive closure of the digraph *gcd*.

     >>> gcd.computeTransitivityDegree(Comments=True)
      Transitivity degree of graph